elymatos/fn3/backup/fn3_scenarios/fn3_proposal_translated.md

 Finally, complex events can be seen as decomposed into a series of more elementary scenes, each of which can be understood as a whole.

 In the context of a multimodal FNBr, scenes are represented by sentences, images, and videos:
-- Sentences represent scenes with one or more situations.
+- Sentences represent scenes with one or more situations/entities.
 The situations (frames) are constructed from the concepts expressed by lexical units.
-- An image is considered a scene, representing one or more situations simultaneously.
+- An image is considered a scene, representing one or more situations/entities simultaneously.
 - A video can be considered a succession of scenes, where multiple situations are represented through a sequence of video frames.
-Each frame of the video is an image (which, as seen, can represent one or more situations simultaneously).
+Each frame of the video is an image (which can represent one or more situations simultaneously).
 In videos, a situation can extend over time.

 ---
 ## 5. Scenarios
-A scenario is a special type of frame, used to group situations (frames) that are related to each other, forming a sub-context within a given domain.
+A scenario is a special type of frame, used to group situations/entities that are related to each other, forming a sub-context within a given domain.

-Each frame is associated with a type (Event, Process, State, Relation, Attribute, Entity).
-Thus, a \"scenario\" is composed of events, processes, states, relations, and entities.
+Each frame is associated with a type.
+Thus, a **scenario** is composed of events, processes, states, relations, and entities.

 The definition of the Frame Elements of scenarios may involve:
 - Structured description of the scenario: explains the roles of the participants (Agent, Theme, Goal, etc.).